Submission guide

 has_member

-This behaves like all normal properties, but it has a special meaning when deleting resources.
-If the --members option is provided, resources linked via the has_member property to the resource being deleted are also deleted, along with their own members, recursively.
+has_member also has a special meaning when deleting resources.
+If the --members option is provided to the pkar remove command, resources linked via the has_member property to the resource being deleted are also deleted, along with their own members, recursively.
 See the "Deleting resources" section below.

 Multi-valued fields

-Some fields may allow multiple values.
+A laundry list supports entering multiple values for any of the fields, except for content_type, id, and source_path.
 To provide multiple values for one or more fields, additional values are added to rows below the previous.
-For these additional rows, the special fields content_type, id, and source_path must not be filled.
+For these additional rows, the fields content_type, id, and source_path must not be filled.

 Example of a table with a single resource with multi-valued fields: